nikhil-pillare/SOUNDWAVE/README.md

 User profile functionalities: Users can create and manage their profiles, including personal information, order history, and payment details.

-I hope to incoroporate these features in future.
+We hope to incoroporate these features in future.